 - Airport pickup upon arrival in Denpasar

-- Sweet deals on yoga, surfing lessons and motorbike hire
+- Help with yoga, surfing lessons and scooter rental

 - Potential university credit